the-themis-benchmarks/home/README.md

 *Considering the large evaluation cost, we recommend you to try running 1-2 tools on 1-2 bugs at your will to validate the artifact if you do not have enough resources/time.
-Of course, to allow full validation, we provided all the data files of our evaluation for inspection.
+Of course, to replicate the whole evaluation, we provide the instructions to follow and all the data files of our evaluation for inspection.*
-To replicate the whole evaluation, we strongly recommend you to build/use Themis from scratch (detailed in Part 3 of this README) on a local native machine or a server.*

-** In the following, we take `Monkey` as a tool and `ActivityDiary-1.1.8-debug-#118.apk` as a target bug to illustrate how to replicate our evaluation. **
+** In the following, we take `Monkey` as a tool and `ActivityDiary-1.1.8-debug-#118.apk` as a target bug to illustrate how to replicate the whole evaluation, and how to validate the artifact if you do not have enough resources/time**

+*To replicate the whole evaluation*:

-(1) run `Monkey` on `ActivityDiary-1.1.8-debug-#118.apk` for 6 hours and repeat this process for 5 runs (**this step will take 30 hours to finish because of 5 runs of testing on one emulator**)
+**Step 1.** run `Monkey` on `ActivityDiary-1.1.8-debug-#118.apk` for 6 hours and repeat this process for 5 runs.
+**This step will take 30 hours to finish because of 5 runs of testing on one emulator**.
+We do not recommend to run more than one emulators because of the limited memory in the VM.

 ```
 python3 themis.py --no-headless --avd Android7.1 --apk ../ActivityDiary/ActivityDiary-1.1.8-debug-#118.apk -n 1 --repeat 5 --time 6h -o ../monkey-results/ --monkey